All Collections

 Bank transactions

-See here some tips and tricks in Farm Focus to help make the process of coding transactions more efficient
+Here are some tips and tricks in Farm Focus to help make the process of coding transactions more efficient

 Updated over a week ago

-Coding a Bank Transaction is only necessary for those transactions that don't have an invoice to match (such as bank fees or personal drawings) in which case a Bank Transaction coding rule can be created to make this process quicker.
+Coding a bank transaction is only necessary for those transactions that don't have an invoice to match (such as bank fees or personal drawings) in which case a Bank transaction coding rule can be created to make this process quicker.

 TIP: This is great for handling income invoices through the invoice scanner such as livestock income or milk payments.
 Learn more here.

-4. Create coding rules within the Bank Transaction.
+8. Create coding rules within the Bank Transaction.

-7. Use your keyboard for coding.
+11. Use your keyboard for coding.
 Use the Tab key to work through your coding lines.
 Type in the code as a full word or abbreviation and then use the down arrow on your keyboard to choose your code.
 Hit enter to confirm the code and tab to the next item.
 Hit Enter at any time to save the transaction.

 TIP: the red line at the bottom of the screen will keep a tally of how much remaining balance is left to code

-9. Use the Save and Next button to go to the next item on your transaction list.
+14. Use the Save and Next button to go to the next item on your transaction list.
 If you are not ready to code that item, click Save and Next and it will keep that transaction uncoded and allow to you go to the next on the list.
 You can also use your keyboard to tab and highlight the Save and Next button, hit the Enter key and you will be taken to the next item on your list.

 Did this answer your question?